What Is Documentation in Aviation SMS?

 - A physical location for documentation.

-An aviation safety database, software, or server is best as they provide the most ready access for all employees.
+An aviation safety database, software, or server is best as it provides the readiest access for all employees.
 The most important risk management tools that you need for documentation are:

 - Safety policies and procedures management;